The SEAI offers multiple grant schemes to help with the cost of installing chargers for electric vehicles for Irish houses and apartments.

 The SEAI also has grants for properties which do not have access to a driveway.
 This grant is available to the owners and management companies of apartment blocks and other multi-use buildings which are not covered by the Home Charger Grant.

 These grants go towards all costs associated with a new EV charger, including cabling, controllers, civil works and installation costs – and it is designed for bulk installation of chargers at a single location, typically a car park.
-EV Apartment Charging Grants cover between 60% and 90% of the new chargers, depending on the category of applicant.
+Electric Vehicle Apartment Charging Grants cover between 60% and 90% of the new chargers, depending on the category of applicant.

 • A local authority or housing body – 90%